walterxie/MEP-tutorial/README.md

 <br>

-The main objective here is to set up the analysis to estimate the relative mutation rates of codons, which are relative to a general rate defined in the molecular clock model.
+The main objective here is to set up the analysis to estimate the relative rates of codons, which are relative to a general rate defined in the molecular clock model.

 ### Molecular clock model

 We are going to use a strict clock model in our analyses.
-This is the simplest clock model that one can use, and it assumes that rates remain constant throughout the whole tree.
+This is the simplest clock model that one can use, and it assumes that relative rates remain constant throughout the whole tree.
 The strict clock model is also the default clock model in BEAUti, so no changes are necessary in the clock model panel.